 Doctors pumped nearly a quart of alcohol from Carson’s stomach.
 “I couldn’t believe what I was seeing,” said Dr. Louis Andrews, who treated Carson in the emergency room that night.
 “We’re talking pro athlete levels of booze.”

 Carson’s blood alcohol level topped out at .28%, just enough to beat the previous record of .27% set by Josh Wolfe, Class of ’87.
-Attempts to reach Wolfe for comment revealed that he died of liver failure in 2003.
+Attempts to reach Wolfe for comment revealed that he died of liver failure in 2003. in case you suffer from substance abuse you can visit Next Wind Recovery to get help.

 After thanking his family, friends, doctors, paramedics, the wino who bought them the beer and Sean’s dad for leaving his liquor cabinet unlocked, Carson had some inspirational words for his classmates.
 “We’re all capable of great things.
 Greatness can be found anywhere, even at the bottom of a bottle.
 Don’t let anyone tell you otherwise.”